ChristopherBarrington/scamp/docs/archetypes/doc-user-parameters.md

 [quickstart]: {{< ref "usage-guides/quickstart" >}}
 [analysis configuration]: {{< ref "usage-guides/analysis-configuration" >}}

-This post contains a more-detailed description of the parameters that may be defined in a `scamp-file`.
+This post contains a more-detailed description of the parameters that are available to configure {scamp}.
 Some parameters are required, others may be defined from defaults while some may be provided by upstream {scamp} processes.

 <!--more-->